zmkfirmware/zmk/docs/docs/config/behaviors.md

 ## Tap Dance

 Creates a custom behavior that triggers a different behavior corresponding to the number of times the key is tapped.

+See the [tap dance behavior](../behaviors/tap-dance.md) documentation for more details and examples.

 ### Devicetree